ymgve/bitcoin_fork_claimer/README.md

 Requires Python 2.7

 At the moment it supports standard P2PKH and Segwit P2SH-P2WPKH addresses.
-Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW, SBTC, BCD, BPA
+Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW, SBTC, BCD, BPA, BTN

+It also has experimental support for bech32 P2WPKH, but this has only been tested on the BTG, BTN networks so far.

+It should support old-style Pay-2-Public-Key that were in use in 2009-2010 (use command line switch --p2pk) but this is UNTESTED at the moment.

 USAGE OF THIS SCRIPT IS RISKY AND IF YOU MISTYPE ANYTHING YOU CAN LOSE ALL YOUR COINS